THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 An employer may offer to match, while others do not.

-Many people refer to a match as free money since it is in addition to your normal salary.
+Many people refer to a match as free money since it is in addition to your regular salary.

-For example, if your employer contributes $1,000 into your 401k, this is not part of your salary.
+For example, if your employer contributes $1,000 to your account, this is not part of your salary.

 It is cash your employer is giving you to save for retirement.